 Cool Stuff We Do!

 Mountain Circle is committed to the health and well-being of the communities where we live and work.
-Here are a few of our projects:

 The PowderQuest Adventure

 Each March, Mountain Circle takes 25-30 older foster youth, and their adult mentors, on an outdoor adventure at the Sugarbowl Ski area.
 Skiing and snowboarding are what social workers call a natural ‘tool’ for teaching important life lessons such as patience, persistence, responsibility, courage, respect, and pride.
 Comments from this year’s participants:

 “The trip is awesome.
 I learned you can’t just be a pro, you gotta learn.
 It’s amazing!
 It helps me meet people and not be to “shy.”